Share

 Products and services for efficient farm management

-Our businesses supply a range of products and services to the agricultural sector that facilitate efficient farm management and regenerative approaches, such as cover cropping to improve soil structure and water retention.
+Some of our businesses supply a range of products and services to the agricultural sector that facilitate efficient farm management and more regenerative approaches, such as cover cropping to improve soil structure and water retention.
 AB Agri is the UK’s largest supplier of animal feed and nutrition products to the dairy, poultry and pig sectors, providing a range of technology and consultancy services to promote efficiency.

 Supporting customers in achieving more sustainable farm ecosystems has become an essential part of AB Agri’s service offering.
 Its ‘Farm Footprints’ on-farm carbon footprint assessment service, launched in 2007, helps major international food producers to measure their supply chain emissions.
 Additionally, AB Agri’s dairy consultancy business, Kite Consulting, provides practical guidance on emissions reduction and nutrient conservation to individual farm operations.